RoboticsClubIITJ/ML-DL-implementation/README.md

 * Go to Git website(https://git-scm.com/download/linux) and choose the suitable version.

-* If the system is Fedora(RPM-based distribution), use dnf commmand.
+* If the system is Fedora(RPM-based distribution), use dnf command.

   `$ sudo dnf install git-all`